MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/prescriptions.md

 ### `hadm_id`

 Each row of this table contains a unique `hadm_id`, which represents a single patient's admission to the hospital.
 It is possible for this table to have duplicate `subject_id`, indicating that a single patient had multiple admissions to the hospital.
-The ADMISSIONS table can be linked to the PATIENTS table using `subject_id`.
+The *admissions* table can be linked to the *patients* table using `subject_id`.

 ### `pharmacy_id`